 Students who complete our bachelor of science degree in Kinesiology will take on employment in community, clinical, industry, and medical settings.
 The strong foundation in human function and performance provides many students with knowledge necessary to pursue graduate studies in related fields of athletic training, occupational therapy, physical therapy, and general sports science.

 If you are interested in the Kinesiology major, please click on the link below that applies to you for more information.
-You can also review the information on the Current Students page to learn more about the curriculum and engagement opportunities.
-Email the Kinesiology Department for more information.
+You can also review the information on the Curriculum page.
+Contact us with any questions.

 If you are considering changing your major to Kinesiology (KINE), start by reviewing the curriculum.
-Contact Program Coordinator Edra Lyons if you have any questions.
+Contact Program Coordinator Julius Moss if you have any questions.
 You can also visit the Major and Minor Selection section on the College of Arts and Sciences Advising Center website for more information.

 First-year admission information can be found on the Undergraduate Admissions webpage.
 There are admission requirements for all first-year applicants, and there are additional requirements for direct entry into the Kinesiology (KINE) major.

 Students who do not meet the direct entry requirements or wish to explore options before declaring KINE can begin in the Premajor Studies program and declare KINE later in their time at Seattle University.